InterviewMe/interviewme/README.md

 The following **stretch** features are implemented:

-- [ ] Users can send each other private messages
-- [ ] Social graph connects users
 - [x] User login is persisted across restarts
 - [x] Style individual view controllers